GauthierLeCompte/IOT_SMARTGREENHOUSE/example_application/README.md

 - `static/`: A directory where the generated graphs are stored.
 - `templates/`: A directory containing HTML template for rendering the website page.
 - `templates/index.html`: The main HTML template for the homepage.
+- `last_time.txt`: The last timestamp any data was uploaded to the dev board.

 ## Graphs